← Home

 Transition Rates

-Transition Rate Interpretation
+Transition Rate Drinks/hr

 The continuous dynamics follow mass-action kinetics: